xesnault/xesnault.dev/README.md

-This the build of my portfolio made with gastby.
+This the source of my portfolio made with gastby.

 Go to https://xesnault.dev to see it.